february

 2800 Post Oak Rd, Hutchins, TX 75141

-Fall offering: Goat Island Preserve, part of the Dallas County Open Space system.
-A gorgeous slice of Great Trinity Forest fronting the Trinity River.
+Goat Island Preserve is a gorgeous slice of Great Trinity Forest fronting the Trinity River.
 Bottomland forest with some huge trees.
-Hike route will include birdwatching trails on Goat Island itself and a hike down Joe’s Riverside Trail to a picnic area for a break, and then further down the trail, and back up the interior trail.
-Hike length: apx 7 miles
+Hike route will include birdwatching trails on Goat Island itself.
+For those who want a longer trek, we’ll hike down Joe’s Riverside Trail to a picnic area for a break before returning.
+Super-hearty hikers can continue down to Lock & Dam #2.

 Points-of-interest naturalist mini-breaks: birdwatching across from Southside Water Treatment Plant… multiple river overlooks… viewing and history of Lock & Dam #2.